 - Be sure to create a profile on Linkedin if you haven’t done so yet.
 Fill out your profile using the information from your resume and update the headline, indicating that you are now actively searching for new offers.

 - Create a post on Instagram with a story about yourself and indicate that you are looking for a place in the financial sector.
 Use appropriate hashtags.

 - Do the same on Facebook.
 And by the way, here you can even run an inexpensive advertising company.
 Facebook provides cool opportunities for segmenting users, so you can definitely reach out to HR managers of financial companies located in your city or state.

-Networking is a powerful tool to give the world the opportunity to learn about your intentions.
-Therefore, tell all your friends, colleagues and acquaintances that you want to start a career in the field of financial services, and ask them to recommend you at the opportunity.
+Networking is a powerful tool to give the world the opportunity to learn about your intentions for financial service.
+Therefore, tell all your friends, colleagues and acquaintances that you want to start a career in the field of financial services, and ask them to recommend you for the opportunity.
 And by the way, recommendations also significantly increase your chances of being invited to an interview.

 Do Not Chase Money – Chase Experience

 Money certainly matters, and globally, this is what all people on the planet work for.
 But the question here is how do you feel about them.
 Sometimes an experience is more valuable than any money.
 Sometimes failure is an incentive for further development.